What is persistent pain?

-So why is my Nervous system extra sensitive?
+So why is my nervous system extra sensitive?

 These normal healthy changes in tissues and hormones can sometimes continue even after the situation has resolved.
-As more pain alarm signals are consistently sent to the brain, it can change your nerve excitability, which can, in turn, cause more pain and further need for more protection.
+As more pain alarm signals are consistently sent to the brain, it can change your nerve excitability, which can, in turn, cause more soreness and further need for more protection.
 Again there is more pain and needs more protection, as this vicious cycle is going on and on, and your brain keeps getting more danger alarm signals even though your tissues are no longer in danger.

-Persistent pain Cycle:
+Persistent pain cycle:

 Increase in pain—>Increase stress/ anxiety—>Increase fear —>Increase pain medication use—>Sleep problems—>Inactivity/ fatigue—>Muscle spasm and Muscle weakness—> Increased fight/ flight hormones—> Isolation/Loneliness—>Increases inflammatory response and Nerve sensitivity—> Persistent pain.

 How to come out of the persistent pain cycle: